-Our platform is made up of our Touch, Voice and Vision products, of which Voice and Vision are relatively new.
+Our platform is made up of our Touch and AI Platform products, of which the AI Platform products are relatively new.
 It is possible that these products may be difficult to sell and/or it may become evident that these products, or different products that we develop in the future, are not productive uses of our capital or time.
 This could result in us modifying our business and focus away from these products.
 There are substantial risks and uncertainties associated with these efforts, and we could invest significant capital and resources.